EduSense AI vs Cerego

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Personalized Learning Paths — Automated recommendations based on student data
+- Personalized Learning Paths — Generates tailored learning paths from student data

-- Data analysis — Analyzes student performance and engagement
+- Student Performance Analytics — Analyzes detailed student performance metrics

 - Adaptive Learning Paths — Customizes study content based on user performance